-Once we have approval for sewer certification construction can commence in accordance with approved plans.
+Once we have approval for sewer certification construction , we can commence in accordance with approved plans.
 Thereafter, the next step is to apply for a permit to connect to a NYC sewer.
-When all the conditions specified on the certification have been complied with, we organize for a licensed master plumber to apply for the permit.
+When all the conditions specified on the certification are in compliance , we get a licensed master plumber to apply for the permit.

 There are two different types of sewer connection certification applications: